Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Introduction

 The historical roots of survival analysis trace back to early life tables, beginning with John Graunt’s pioneering work in 1662 and further advanced by Edmund Halley’s probabilistic life table in 1693 \cite{camilleri2019history}.
 Traditional survival models typically employ parametric approaches, assuming that survival times follow predefined probability distributions such as Weibull, Exponential, or Log-Normal \cite{taketomi2022parametric}.
 These methods impose rigid functional forms on survival and hazard functions, leading to limitations in capturing complex survival dynamics \cite{taketomi2022parametric, cordeiro2014exponential}.
 While effective for hazard functions with constant or monotonic rates, parametric models struggle with time-varying covariates, feedback mechanisms, and model misspecification \cite{cox2007parametric}.
 In contrast, non-parametric approaches, including the Kaplan-Meier estimator \cite{kaplan1958nonparametric}, which estimates the survival function, and the Nelson-Aalen estimator, which estimates the cumulative hazard function, derive survival characteristics directly from observed data without assuming explicit distributions.
 While these methods provide data-driven insights, they lack interpretability regarding the underlying mechanisms driving hazard rate changes and are unable to extrapolate beyond the observed time horizon \cite{janurova2014nonparametric,kenah2013non}.
 Semi-parametric models, such as the Cox proportional hazards model \cite{cox1972regression}, offer a middle ground by allowing covariate effects to be estimated flexibly while leaving the baseline hazard function unspecified.
 Thus, semi-parametric models are advantageous when the baseline hazard function is unknown but impose other restrictions such as proportional hazards, which may not hold in settings where risk evolves over time.
 These classical methods thus face limitations in their inability to explicitly model the underlying dynamic mechanisms governing the evolution of the hazard function.

 Many real-world survival processes, however, evolve as dynamical systems, where changes in risk depend not only on the current hazard level but also on its rate of change and the surrounding environment.
 Examples include biological growth and decay processes, disease progression and remission cycles, reliability degradation in engineered systems, and market recovery or failure in economics.
 Such processes are more naturally described through differential equations than static statistical relationships, motivating the development of dynamical survival analysis.
 In recent years, ODEs have gained prominence in survival analysis for modeling time-dependent processes.
-For instance, recent work by Christen and Rubio \cite{christen2024dynamic} has introduced systems of ODEs for hazard modeling, shifting the focus from static to dynamic survival analysis.
-Although first-order ODE systems bridge statistical and mechanistic perspectives, the instantaneous rate of change of the hazard depends only on its current value and time, limiting their ability to represent complex temporal behaviors such as oscillations, delayed feedback, or nonlinear damping \cite{liu2012survival}.
-This is particularly relevant in remission–relapse disease courses, fatigue-driven reliability, and recovery from market or environmental shocks, where risk does not merely rise or fall monotonically.
+For example, Christen and Rubio \cite{christen2024dynamic} introduced systems of ODEs for hazard modeling, shifting attention from static to dynamic \mbh{representations of risk.
+In their framework, first-order ODE systems link statistical and mechanistic perspectives by allowing the hazard to evolve over time; however, the rate of change depends only on the current hazard level and time, resulting in inherently Markovian dynamics that limit the ability to represent complex temporal behaviors such as oscillations, delayed feedback, or nonlinear damping \cite{liu2012survival}.} These features are particularly relevant in settings such as remission-relapse disease dynamics, fatigue-driven reliability, and recovery from market or environmental shocks, where risk does not merely rise or fall monotonically.